micoxion/AttoviaWiki/content/TTRPG Resources/Dungeon World/Classes/The Warmonger.md

 Choose one move from the fighter class list.
 ### Feel the Vibrations
 Whenever you utilize [[#Foresight]] you gain the additional benefit of pulling at the knowledge of one of your threads.
 The GM determines how exactly this happens and what it looks like, but it *will* be pertinent to your current mission.
 It will often come with a stipulation or request for exchange, you do not have to accept.
+### I'll Take What I'm Owed
+You may break one of your connecting threads to immediately gain a temporary spendable 20 Favor with the group that thread is or is part of.
+Once this is done that bond is irreparable and possibly now antagonistic.

 ---
 **When you gain a level from 6-10, choose from these moves.**